You want smart political talk without the meltdowns?

 The White House lied to us.

-No, media, you lied to us.
+No, media, you lied to us over and over again.

-Sean and I have talked about it on TV, and we've talked about it on this radio show, going back to before even the election.
+Sean and I have talked about it on TV and we've talked about it on this radio show going back to before even the election.

-When Biden's talking about playing the record player at night to your kids.
+Going back to 2019 when Biden's talking about playing the record player at night to your kids.

 This isn't a sudden thing that, oh, just in the past couple of weeks, he's really gone downhill.